LEFTA98/empirical_bayes/README.md

 # empirical_bayes
 Building an empirical-Bayes based rating system for the purposes of building digital resumes.
 This is joint work done with Ramesh Johari, Michael Bernstein, and Nikhil Garg, as part of a research assistantship at Stanford University.

+# for KDD reviewers

+the figures generated for our KDD workshop submission can be fond in kdd_graphs.ipynb.

 ### useful links

 Research spreadsheet (only for those with access):